Virginia Watson

-Virginia Drew Watson (17 June 1918 – 7 December 2007) was an American cultural anthropologist who conducted fieldwork among the indigenous Guarani-Kaiowás people of Mato Grosso do Sul, Brazil and the Tairora and Gadsup tribes in the Eastern Highlands of Papua New Guinea.
+Virginia Drew Watson (June 17, 1918 – December 7, 2007) was an American cultural anthropologist who conducted fieldwork among the indigenous Guarani-Kaiowás people of Mato Grosso do Sul, Brazil and the Tairora and Gadsup tribes in the Eastern Highlands of Papua New Guinea.
 Watson also conducted archaeological research, analyzing 25,000 artifacts excavated by J. David Cole and publishing her findings with Cole in Prehistory of the Eastern Highlands of New Guinea.

 Early life and education

-Virginia Drew Watson was born in Tomah, Wisconsin on June 17, 1918 to Frances Henry and Eunice (née Williams) Drew.
-Watson began conducting fieldwork in the central and southwestern United States in 1939, and in 1940 Watson earned a Ph.B.
-(Bachelor of Philosophy) in Sociology from the University of Wisconsin-Madison.
-Watson went on to obtain an M.A. from the University of Chicago in 1943.
-Her Master's thesis was titled, “An Analysis of Cooperative Labor in Middle America."
-Earlier in her graduate studies, in 1941, Watson prepared a paper on the social organization of Tomah, Wisconsin for an Anthropology 330 course at the University of Chicago.
+Virginia Drew was born in Tomah, Wisconsin on June 17, 1918 to Frances Henry and Eunice (née Williams) Drew.
+She began conducting fieldwork in the central and southwestern United States in 1939, and in 1940 earned a Ph.B.
+(Bachelor of Philosophy) in Sociology from the University of Wisconsin–Madison.
+She went on to obtain an M.A. from the University of Chicago in 1943.
+Her Master's thesis was titled, "An Analysis of Cooperative Labor in Middle America."
 Also, while a graduate student in 1942, Watson served as a part-time Lecturer at the Field Museum of Natural History in Chicago.

 Watson married James Bennett Watson in 1943.
 James Watson received his B.A. in anthropology from the University of Chicago in 1941, along with his M.A. and Ph.D. in anthropology in 1945 and 1948.
 Virginia and James Watson had two children, James Bennett Watson and Anne Thaxter Watson.
-In his doctoral dissertation titled “Cayuá Culture Change: A Study in Acculturation and Methodology,” James Watson thanks his wife who “has given generously of her time at every stage of research and writing and of her first-hand knowledge of the Taquapiri group."
+In his doctoral dissertation titled "Cayuá Culture Change: A Study in Acculturation and Methodology", James Watson thanks his wife who "has given generously of her time at every stage of research and writing and of her first-hand knowledge of the Taquapiri group."